Northern Patrol: Cruisers, 1939–1940

-The three cruiser squadrons were supplemented and then replaced by armed merchant cruisers, the survivors of which were dispersed to other duties between late 1940 and 1941.

-Commanders, Northern Patrol
+Commanders

-Second Northern Patrol
+Northern Patrol, 1939–1941

 By October 1939 the Admiralty had requisitioned 51 ships for use as armed merchant cruisers.
 The first group of twenty AMCs were to fitted with Emergency Equipment in British ports with six more being converted overseas.
 The Emergency scale consisted of ancient 6-inch guns and mountings, a light director control, wooden magazines and shell-rooms and no divided storage for anti-aircraft ammunition.
 Only easily removed woodwork was to be removed such as furniture and bulkheads.
 The crew would be placed in the existing accommodation rather than broadside messes.
-Defensive shielding would be limited to protecting the bridge with sandbags and steel plates with more plates for the steering gear and machinery.
+Defensive shielding would be limited to protecting the bridge with sandbags and steel plates and more plates for the steering gear and machinery.
 It was hoped to have the ships operational in two and a half to three weeks.
 Complete Equipment was to follow, comprising full director systems, watertight magazines and shell rooms made of steel, broadside mess decks with hammocks, four paravanes per ship, the removal of more woodwork and thirteen 6-inch gun sets taken from C- and D-class cruisers once they were re-armed as anti-aircraft cruisers.